JetBrains/compose-multiplatform-ios-android-template/README.md

 > **Note**
 > Before you continue, we suggest creating a simple "Hello, world!" project in Xcode to ensure you can successfully run apps on your device.
-> You can follow the instructions below or watch this [Standford CS193P lecture recording](https://youtu.be/bqu6BquVi2M?start=716&end=1399).
+> You can follow the instructions below or watch this [Stanford CS193P lecture recording](https://youtu.be/bqu6BquVi2M?start=716&end=1399).

 <details>
 <summary>How to create and run a simple project in Xcode</summary>